 - How can applying a particular strength as a coach give you an edge, according to the report?

 Gallup's recently launched CliftonStrengths for Managers report contains insights that you as a coach can apply in your work and in honing your coaching brand.
 Learn more about the edge your Top 5 and Top 10 strengths can give you in listening to your clients, asking powerful questions and bringing out the best in your coaching.
 In Part 2 of a series on the CliftonStrengths for Managers report, Mike McDonald, Senior Workplace Consultant at Gallup, joins the webcast to guide you in leveraging this report to apply your strengths and move toward coaching success.

 Gallup Called to Coach Webcast Series -- Season 9, Episode 31.
 This is Part 2 of a 5-part series.
-Access Part 1 of the series on the CliftonStrengths for Managers report.
+Access Part 1, Part 3, Part 4 and Part 5 of the series on the CliftonStrengths for Managers report.

 Think about, How do we interact with this report? ...
 First, to our own growth and development, but also ... if we consume this really well, the value we create for the people we're coaching will be enhanced.Mike McDonald, 28:42

 How do we give our strengths away as a byproduct right to that person we're coaching in a way that moves them forward?Mike McDonald, 13:06

 [The report helps coaches think about] How do I really hone and focus my own coaching down, so I can identify those who I'm working with, what ... my brand promise is?Jim Collison, 26:52

 I am Jim Collison, and live from our virtual studios around the world, this is Gallup's Called to Coach, recorded on June 21, 2021.